 Through the programs described above, a very significant portion of the Company's executive compensation is linked directly to individual and Company performance and stock price appreciation.
-In 1993, as in previous years, approximately 50% of the Company's executive compensation (over 50% for the individuals listed in the table on page 9) consisted of these performance-based variable elements.
-In the case of Mr. Miller, approximately 65% of his 1993 compensation consisted of performance-based variable elements.
+In 1995, approximately 50% of the Company's executive compensation (over 60% for the individuals listed in the table on page 9) consisted of these performance-based variable elements.
+In the case of Mr. Miller, approximately 70% of his 1995 compensation consisted of performance-based variable elements.
 The Committee intends to continue the policy of linking executive compensation to Company performance and returns to stockholders, recognizing that the ups and downs of the business cycle from time to time may result in an imbalance for a particular period.

-February 24, 1994
+February 22, 1996

-F. Daniel Frost, Chairman John C. Argue Frank V. Cahouet Richard M. Ferry Peter W. Mullin Sidney R. Petersen Lawrence R. Tollenaere
+F. Daniel Frost, Chairman John C. Argue Frank V. Cahouet Sidney R. Petersen Lawrence R. Tollenaere